nashville-software-school/server-side-python-curriculum/orientation/exercises/13_SHARED_MEMORIES.md

     1. `EOFError`
     1. `KeyError`

+TODO: We didn't use pickle/serialization in 25.
+Is this exercise something to consider dumping?
 > **Tip:** Make sure you import `sys` for the command line arguments, and `pickle` for serialization.